OlineStaerke/Ml_Ops_Project/README.md

-#How to use our model in Azure
+## How to use our model in Azure
+Azure Machine Learning can be used for any kind of machine learning.
+You can do training, validation and deployment of any machine learning model in Azure.

 -  Training in the Cloud
     - 1: Insert credentials in config.json (Create a workspace before in AzureMl)
     - 2: Create a compute target and an environment (I created a Python env containing the env.txt script)